Sunday, September 11, 2022

 “Thirteen Lives” is a compelling survival drama that keeps the tension from beginning to end - a triumph of the human spirit!

-What seems an innocent adventure for the soccer players soon becomes an unsettling tragedy for an entire community.
+What seems like an innocent adventure for the soccer players soon becomes an unsettling tragedy for an entire community.
 Without warning, the Monsoon season thunders the land with diluvian rains, trapping the children kilometers inside the caves.

 Subsequently, Thailand’s National Guard was tasked with effecting a rescue.
 After several attempts, their mission could not dive into the caves any further to reach the children, given how their lives would also be at risk.
 At this point, messages of desperation went out to the international community.